Empty athletics running track at sunrise

 Scores map to recognized performance levels.
 The bands below are the standard interpretation used across the sport.

-Most runners who train consistently land somewhere between 50 and 65 percent.
-Reaching 70 percent usually takes years of structured training, and scores above 80 percent are genuinely elite.
-If your number looks modest, that is normal: the scale is anchored to world records, so even strong club runners sit well below the top.
+If your number looks modest, that is normal.
+The scale is anchored to world records, so even strong club runners sit well below the top.

 Why age grading is useful

-- It compares runners of different ages fairly.
-A parent and a teenager, or a masters runner and a college athlete, can line up their scores instead of their raw times.
+• It compares different ages fairly.
+A parent and a teenager can line up their scores instead of their raw times.

-- It tracks your performance as you age.
-If your finish times slow but your age-graded percentage holds steady, you are maintaining your fitness, not losing it.
-That is a more honest progress signal than the stopwatch alone.
+• It tracks you as you age.
+If your times slow but your percentage holds, you are maintaining fitness, not losing it.

-- It compares your strength across distances.
-Age grade your 5K and your marathon, and the higher score tells you which event suits you better right now.
+• It compares your distances.
+Age grade your 5K and your marathon, and the higher score shows which suits you better right now.

 How to find your age-graded score